Skip to content

 Answer: The length of a football field.

-Why it works in the car: The New York Governor’s Traffic Safety Committee uses this comparison for distracted driving.
-It is memorable because it is uncomfortable.
+The source: The New York Governor’s Traffic Safety Committee uses this exact comparison for distracted driving.
+It sticks because it’s uncomfortable to picture.

 64. What does EV stand for?
 (Easy)